neurobin/rnm/README.md

 #New features:

-1. Unlimited precission for numbers i.e you can perform base conversion, scientific conversion etc.. on an arbitrarily big number.
-This functionality is provided by GMP BigNum library (GNU Multi-precesion library).
+1. Unlimited precision for numbers i.e you can perform base conversion, scientific conversion etc.. on an arbitrarily big number.
+This functionality is provided by GMP BigNum library (GNU Multi-precession library).
-2. File information is available, e.g modification time, access time, status change time (time string can be formatted using format string e.g %d-%m-%Y), permission, owner id, group id, size, block, inode number, mode etc...
+2. File information is available, e.g modification time, access time, status change time (time string can be formatted using format string e.g `%d-%m-%Y`), permission, owner id, group id, size, block, inode number, mode etc...
 3. Inverse search is possible.
 4. Each regex operation can be associated with either link, file or directory, for example, if a replace string is associated with only file, it will not work on directories or links.